LisaHJung/Part-2-Understanding-the-relevance-of-your-search-with-Elasticsearch-and-Kibana-/README.md

 ```
 Expected response from Elasticsearch:

-With minimum_should_match parameter, we were able to fine tune both precision and recall!
+With minimum_should_match parameter, we were able to finetune both precision and recall!

 ![image](https://user-images.githubusercontent.com/60980933/105939135-cde74e80-6015-11eb-9f3e-6a38cc373de2.png)